Comparing iHuman (IH) & Its Competitors

-iHuman (NYSE: IH) is one of 68 public companies in the “Educational services” industry, but how does it weigh in compared to its competitors?
-We will compare iHuman to similar companies based on the strength of its dividends, profitability, institutional ownership, analyst recommendations, risk, earnings and valuation.
+iHuman (NYSE: IH) is one of 68 public companies in the “Educational services” industry, but how does it contrast to its rivals?
+We will compare iHuman to similar companies based on the strength of its institutional ownership, risk, valuation, earnings, dividends, analyst recommendations and profitability.

 Analyst Recommendations

-This is a summary of recent recommendations and price targets for iHuman and its competitors, as provided by MarketBeat.com.
+This is a summary of current ratings and target prices for iHuman and its rivals, as provided by MarketBeat.

 |Sell Ratings